Motoki878/Kaji_EICont/README.md

   The CUDA code calculates only with a fixed delay, so ASDFTEslteKyotoCuda_mod calculates with multiple delays.

 ----------------
-# Requirment
+# Requirments

-  ASDFTEslteKyotoCuda_mod needs matlab and CUDA for GPU.
+  Matlab, CUDA and GPU are necessary to run this code.

 -----------------
 # Example data